 In the program the equation is solved with linearization (Lindström, 2016).
-For rating curve exponent
+For rating curve exponent equal to one, the solution is exact, while for other exponent an approximation is used.

 Local lake (ilake)

 The local lake has an initial volume which is determined by its area and threshold depth.
 The lake depth is determined by model parameters (gldepi or illdepth)).